-23 Variations on the yearly basis can be observed which could be explained because the Member States apply the rotation principle when deciding which coin processing machines should be checked in conformity with Article 6(3).
+27 Variations on the yearly basis can be observed which could be explained because the Member States apply the rotation principle when deciding which coin processing machines should be checked in conformity with Article 6(3).

-- The number of controls carried out by the Member States has increased as well as the number of coin-processing machines checked24; - The number of machines deemed to be compliant (successfully passing the detection test as stipulated in Article 4(1)) has increased; hence, the number of the noncompliant machines has decreased25; - The number of analysed suspect counterfeits has increased whereas the number of reimbursed counterfeits has decreased26: - 16 out of 18 Member States of the euro area have carried out controls of the correct implementation of the authentication obligation by the institutions referred to in Article 6 of the Council Regulation (EC) No 1338/2001.
+- The number of controls carried out by the Member States increased as well as the number of coin-processing machines checked29; - The number of machines deemed to be compliant (successfully passing the detection test as stipulated in Article 4(1)) has increased30; - In comparison with the previous year the number of Member States complying with the obligation to check the coin-processing machines which have processed at least 25% of the total cumulated net volume of the three highest denominations of the issued euro coins from the introduction of the euro, as stipulated in Article 6(3), has increased31; - 18 out of 19 Member States of the euro area (Belgium, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Malta, the Netherlands, Austria, Portugal, Slovenia, Slovakia and Finland) carry out controls of the correct implementation of the authentication obligation by the institutions referred to in Article 6 of the Council Regulation (EC) No 1338/2001; - Italy has carried out controls in 2016 and Luxembourg is currently taking the necessary measures to fulfil its obligation to carry out controls.

-It can be concluded that the authentication procedure in the institutions works in the majority of euro area Member States.
+It can be concluded that the authentication procedure in the institutions continues to work in the majority of euro area Member States.
 The objectives of the Regulation to achieve an effective and uniform authentication of euro coins throughout the euro area are progressively achieved.

-Based on the experience of the Commission's reports for the years of 2012 and 2013, the process of implementation of the Regulation has been visibly improved at the level of both the credit institutions and the Member States.
-The timeliness and the homogeneity of the Member States' reports have been improved but some progress can still be made.
+Based on the experience of the Commission's reports for the years of 2012, 2013, 2014 and 2015, the process of implementation of the Regulation visibly improves at the level of both the credit institutions and the Member States.
+The timeliness and the accuracy of the Member States' reports have been improved but some progress can still be made.